 If you like coffee, you might make French press pretty regularly.
 You probably think you know everything there is to making a French press, right?
 But, are you making it exactly the way you should be, and getting the maximum flavor from your coffee?
 Are you guilty of stirring up those coffee grinds, and making your coffee bitter?
-Well, here's your French press how to!
+We'll show you how to make the best French press coffee.

 Coffee in a French press is rich and wonderful when done correctly.
 So before you take the plunge, read our tips to ensure you're making the best French press coffee there is.

 1. The right water